cdiazbas/bayesflows/nlte/README.md

 # Complex case: NLTE with stratification.

-- The generation of the database requires the installation of  `STiC` - https://github.com/jaimedelacruz/stic, `nflows` - https://github.com/bayesiains/nflows, and `corner` - https://github.com/dfm/corner.py.
+- The generation of the database requires the installation of `STiC` - https://github.com/jaimedelacruz/stic, `nflows` - https://github.com/bayesiains/nflows, and `corner` - https://github.com/dfm/corner.py.

 ## Training and results